gennadiy1970/terrafirma/readme.md

 ## Data binding

 If you add JSON file into source/data this file is automatically included in template.
 Filename without extension is used for variable name.
-So in case you have created `articles.json` then `article` variable is pushed into template.
+So in case you have created `articles.json` then `articles` variable is pushed into template.
 You can check which JSON files are being pushed into template.

 Then you can loop through items like you would normally do in Handlebars.